peerside/peerside/README.md

 ### Who I am ..
 :wave: I'm Paul Power, an experienced software and data technology leader with over 20 years experience shipping successful commercial products.
 I am based in [Dublin, Ireland](https://en.wikipedia.org/wiki/Dublin) but I mostly work with globally distributed teams.

 I am a director level individual contributor who helps product and development teams to identify barriers business value and prioritising the most approriate areas and design tradeoffs to focus on.
-I've been described as a distinquished engineer, senior staff engineer, chief architect, CTO and even product lead depending on the company and context.
+I've been described as a distinquished engineer, senior principal engineer, senior staff engineer, chief architect, CTO and even product lead depending on the company and context.
 Personally I see myself as an experienced generalist who has a knack of identifing and solving awkward problems that span multiple, diverse, teams and stakeholders.

 I'm open to new oppertunities right now so if you think I might be a good fit for your team or that I can help as a consultant or advisor then please get in touch to explore.